 Veterans Advocacy Clinic: Student Feedback

 Stetson College of Law offers two clinic classes in veterans law: Veters Adovcacy Clinic and Advanced Veterans Advocacy Clinic.
 Students work alongside Professor Stacey-Rae Simcox and Adjunct Professor Morgan MacIsaac-Bykowski.
-Students have the opportunity to work with clients and explore a niche area of law while earning pro bono hours.
+Students have the opportunity to work with clients and explore a growing area of law while earning pro bono hours.

 Thinking of enrolling, but not sure what to expect?
 Or if the experience is right for you?
 You can contact Professor Stacey-Rae Simcox and Adjunct Professor Morgan MacIsaac-Bykowski to chat about the program.